 Florida boasts some of the best boating waters in the country.
 On any given sunny day, you’ll see the beaches filled with sunbathers and pleasure crafts in the water.
 While this can be a fun way to pass your spare time, accidents can happen.
-If you sustained an injury on a boat, jet ski, or other watercraft, it’s in your best interest to contact a personal injury attorney immediately.
+If you sustained an injury on a boat, jet ski, or other watercraft, it’s in your best interest to contact a wrongful death attorney immediately.
 Here’s how an attorney can help, whether you’re a passenger or a boat’s operator:

 Boating Laws Are Complex

 Boating accidents can quickly become a matter of federal, state, and maritime law.
 While liability issues in motor vehicle accidents can be relatively straightforward, boating accidents follow a different set of procedures.
 For example, injured cruise ship passengers may have a “choice of law” provision in their ticket’s contract that requires them to follow another state’s or even another country’s laws.
-These apply to filing deadlines, statute of limitations, damage caps, and more.
+These apply to filing deadlines, statutes of limitations, damage caps, and more.